radin6262/MCL/README.md

 # MCL - A Minecraft Launcher

-Python is not Java
+Python is not Java.

 ---

 ## Features

-* **Offline Authentication**: Supports offline/Yggdrasil authentication without requiring Mojang servers.
+* **Offline Authentication**: Supports offline authentication without requiring Mojang servers.
-* **Skin Cache Management**: Automatically clears skin cache to prevent persistent skin issues in Minecraft 1.20+.
 * **Multi-Version Support**: Launch different Minecraft versions with isolated instances.
 * **Custom Java Arguments**: Configure memory allocation and other JVM parameters.
-* **Real-time Logging**: View Minecraft output in real-time within the launcher interface.
+* **Real-Time Logging**: View Minecraft output directly from the launcher interface.

 ---

 ## Prerequisites

-* Python 3.8 or higher (ideally **Python 3.14**)
+* Python 3.8 or higher (Python 3.14 recommended)
-* Java 25, 21, or 17 (depends on the Minecraft version you run)
+* Java 17, 21, or 25 (depending on the Minecraft version you run)

 ---

 ## Installation From Source

-> Before installation, it is recommended to use a virtual environment (venv).
+> It is recommended to use a virtual environment (venv).
----
-> We Do Not recommend using VS Code or PyCharm Or any IDE with an integrated shell.
----

 1. Clone the repository:

 ```bash